supermamon/Reposi3/README.md

 Depiction: https://username.github.io/repo/depictions/?p=com.supermamon.oldpackage
 ```
 #### 4. Almost there
-Compress your Packages file to bzip2 and there you have it!
+Compress your Packages file to bzip2 using `bzip2 Packages` and there you have it!
 In case you haven't done yet, add your repo `https://username.github.io/repo/` to cydia.
 One final touch is to update `index.html`.
 Look at line 18 and 19.
 Change line 18 into your own **brand** and line 19 to have your own URL.
 Line2 27-44 contains the list of packages.
 You can edit those too.
 ```html
 16 <div class="container">
 17 	<div class="well">